VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 **Workitem Status  sync**

-Changing status to [Done] in Azure DevOps will make the state change from [Delegated] to [Resolved] in Service Desk Plus MSP.
+Changing status to [Done] in Azure DevOps will make the state change from [Delegated] to [Pending Resolved] in Service Desk Plus MSP.

 **Workitem Discussion  sync**